Kung Fu vs MMA: the 6 questions you are asking

 To be correct, it must be said that:

-The fact is that when we talk about pure fighting, the difference lies always in how we train and not too much on the combat system.
+The fact is that when we talk about pure fighting, the difference always lies in how we train and not too much on the combat system.

 Therefore, going from theory to reality: on average, the MMA practitioner is certainly more likely to prevail.

 A note by Master Kongling – It is precisely for this reason that in 6 Dragons Kung Fu we stress so much the aspect related to serious and daily training: more practice, no jokes (read From white belt to black belt: your path).
+In other words: do you want to practice for well-being or self-discovery?
+You do not need to fight.
+Do you want to learn to fight?
+You have to fight.

 A note by Master Kongling – Yi Long is not a recognized Shaolin Temple monk.